Kislaya-Negi/javaprojectdemo/README.md

 # javaprojectdemo
 this is my first Git repository
 <br>
-My name is Kislaya Negi.
+My name is Kislaya (bennett university).